jonathanpeppers/gcdump-analyze/README.md

 By default the CLI prints Markdown tables for `top`, `top-size`, `top-count`, and `filter` commands.
 The `roots` command prints a box-drawing tree of hot paths to GC roots.

 Examples of output formats are in the repository tests and snapshots.

-## MCP server

-The `gcdump-analyze-mcp` tool runs an MCP server exposing the same tools (useful for editor integrations).
-See `src/gcdump-analyze-mcp` for details and [`.github/instructions/gcdump-analyze-mcp.md`](.github/instructions/gcdump-analyze-mcp.md) for VS Code configuration.

 ## Contributing